-- 1) To provide communal open space for the Seniors Housing that offers social opportunities and quality outlook from apartments. - 2) To maintain the bushland character of the area through provision of landscaped areas and through retention of trees.
+- 1) To provide communal open space that offers social opportunities and quality outlook from apartments. - 2) To maintain the bushland character of the area through provision of landscaped areas and through retention of trees.

-- 1) Provide Communal Open Space and Landscaped Areas generally as shown in the Indicative Layout Plan at Figure 2. - 2) Existing trees within the site should be retained where possible. - 3) A range of tree sizes and shrubs are to be selected to ensure that vegetation softens the building form and creates a garden setting.
-At least 50% of all landscape plantings are to be locally occurring trees and are to be spread around the site. - 4) The planting of species listed in Council's Weed Management Policy will not be permitted. - 5) Species used for planting directly adjacent to areas with significant vegetation or habitat should be of local provenance. - 6) Landscape planting is to have consideration to the implications for bushfire hazard.
+- 1) Provide Communal Open Space and Landscaped Areas generally as shown in the Indicative Layout Plan at Figure 2. - 2) Communal open space for the Seniors Housing development is to comply with the Apartment Design Guide - 3) A minimum of 500sqm of Communal Open Space is to be provided for the medium density housing development. - 4) At least 50% of the communal open space for the medium density housing development is to receive direct sunlight for at least three hours between 9am and 3pm at mid winter. - 5) Deep soil planting is to achieve a minimum of 40% of the site area. - 6) Existing trees within the site should be retained where possible. - Canopy tree planting and landscaping is to be maximised with a view to maintaining the existing level of canopy cover across the site, subject to the APZ requirements of Planning for Bushfire Protection 2019. - 8) A range of tree sizes and shrubs are to be selected to ensure that vegetation softens the building form and creates a garden setting.
+At least 50% of all landscape plantings are to be locally occurring trees and are to be spread around the site, subject to the APZ requirements of Planning for Bushfire Protection 2019.

+- 9) The planting of species listed in Council's Weed Management Policy will not be permitted. - 10) Species used for planting directly adjacent to areas with significant vegetation or habitat should be of local provenance. - 11) Landscape planting is to have consideration to the implications for bushfire hazard.